HCC Foundation Scholarships

 The Housatonic Community College Foundation is committed to the education of all its students.
 To this end, financial assistance is available for tuition and fees for academic achievement or financial aid as determined by the Scholarship Committee of the Foundation Board of Directors.
 The HCC Foundation Scholarship Office is located in Beacon Hall, room 281.

-Summer Scholarship application is now open until 9AM on Monday, 05/18/2020 NO Exceptions!Apply
+Winter Scholarship application is now open until 9AM on Tuesday, 11/3/2020 NO Exceptions!Apply

-Connecticut Association of Latinos in Higher Education, Inc. Schcolarships Now Available!
+Connecticut Association of Latinos in Higher Education, Inc. Scholarships Now Available!